MANDATORY CONTINUING PROFESSIONAL DEVELOPMENT PROGRAM

 - Continuing Professional Development shall be tracked on a two-year cycle.

-- Continuing Professional Development shall be undertaken from a combination of activities in Category A – Professional Activities and Category B – Continuing Education Activities.
-[See attached Chart] Any single activity may be used to fulfill only one of the minimum Continuing Professional Development requirements in either Category A or Category B and only to the maximums noted, per two-year cycle.
+- Continuing Professional Development shall be undertaken from a combination of activities in Section A – Professional Activities and Section B – Continuing Education Activities (see chart below).
+Any single activity may be used to fulfill only one of the minimum Continuing Professional Development requirements in either Section A or Section B and only to the maximums noted, per two-year cycle.

 - A member shall obtain at least 50 credits of Continuing Professional Development every two years.
 In many cases, credits are equivalent to hours however there are some categories of Continuing Professional Development that are not “hourly”.

-- In accumulating the required 50 credits of Continuing Professional Development every two years a member shall undertake a minimum of 10 credits from Category A – Professional Activities and a minimum of 10 credits from Category B – Continuing Education Activities.
-(See attached chart.)
+- In accumulating the required 50 credits of Continuing Professional Development every two years a member shall undertake a minimum of 10 credits from Section A – Professional Activities and a minimum of 10 credits from Section B – Continuing Education Activities.
+(See chart below.)

 - To ensure maintenance of knowledge related to jurisprudence, a minimum of 10 credits of Continuing Professional Development activities undertaken shall pertain to legislation, professional standards and ethics related to the profession.
-These may be from either Category A or Category B or a combination of these.
+These may be from either Section A or Section B or a combination of these.

 - To avoid practices that may unfairly discriminate against, or would be experienced as oppressive by some individuals or groups, members must also ensure that a minimum of five credits address Equity, Diversity, and Inclusion.
-These may be from either Category A or Category B or a combination of these.
+These may be from either Section A or Section B or a combination of these.

 CONTINUING PROFESSIONAL DEVELOPMENT CHART

 The requirements set out below refer to the minimum number of credits members are required to obtain over a two-year cycle.
-It is believed that most members will likely exceed these requirements.
 Maximums noted below refer only to the maximum number of credits one may use from each section to satisfy the overall requirements of the program.
+It is believed that most members will likely exceed the minimum requirements of the CPD program, and these requirements are not meant to discourage additional participation.

 SECTION A – PROFESSIONAL ACTIVITIES